NC State vs. Boston College NCAA Football Odds, Plays and Insights | October 16, 2021

 NC State vs. Boston College College Football Odds, Plays and Insights

 The No. 22 NC State Wolf Pack (4-1, 0-0 ACC) are 3-point favorites on the road at Alumni Stadium against the Boston College Eagles (4-1, 0-0 ACC) on Saturday, October 16, 2021.
-Both teams feature solid defenses, with the Wolf Pack 11th in points per game allowed, and the Eagles 17th.
-The over/under is set at 52 for the game.
+Both teams have tough defenses, with the Wolf Pack 11th in points per game allowed, and the Eagles 17th.
+The point total is 52 for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.